In planning a trip to Malaysia, spending at least three days in Penang is almost obligatory.

-Featuring houses built atop the water on stilts with lovely strait views as their background, these waterfront settlements, dating back to the late-19th century, are a pleasant surprise in a country that’s modernizing at a breakneck speed.
+Featuring houses built atop the water on stilts with lovely strait views as their background, these waterfront settlements dates back to the late-19th century.
+They’re certainly a pleasant surprise in a country that’s modernizing at a breakneck speed.

 Want some company for your George Town sightseeing?
 Check out these historical tours of Penang!